Coronary Artery Atherosclerosis Workup

 Types of nuclear imaging stress tests include a treadmill nuclear stress test, a dipyridamole (Persantine) or adenosine nuclear stress test, and a dobutamine nuclear stress test.
 Stress nuclear imaging findings are depicted below.

-Stress nuclear imaging showing anterior, apical, and septal wall perfusion defect during stress, which is reversible as observed on the rest images.
-This defect strongly suggests the presence of significant stenosis in the left anterior descending coronary artery.
 Radionuclide stress myocardial perfusion imaging can be used to quantify CFR.
 Thallium-201 (201 Tl) or sestamibi are widely used for this.
 Flow reserve is typically assessed during exercise or with pharmacologic coronary vasodilators.

 MI-avid scintigraphy may be indicated for detection and localization of infarcted myocardium if evidence from other tests is inconclusive.

-Computed Tomography Scanning
+Computed Tomography

-Multidetector computed tomography (MDCT) scanning can allow excellent visualization of the coronary arteries, but its relatively high radiation dose is one of the limitations of this approach.
+Multidetector computed tomography (MDCT) can allow excellent visualization of the coronary arteries, but its relatively high radiation dose is one of the limitations of this approach.
 Newer generations of CT scanners may be able to reduce the required radiation exposure to make this technology more promising for screening asymptomatic patients.
-Low-dose CT attenuation correction (CTAC), which is performed for hybrid positron emission tomography (PET)/CT and single-photon emission computed tomography (SPECT)/CT myocardial perfusion imaging (MPI) can visually assess coronary artery calcium with high agreement with the Agatston score (AS).[26]
-These scans should routinely be assessed for visually estimated coronary artery calcium.
+Low-dose CT attenuation correction (CTAC), which is performed for hybrid positron emission tomography (PET)/CT and single-photon emission computed tomography (SPECT)/CT myocardial perfusion imaging (MPI) can visually assess coronary artery calcium with high agreement with the Agatston score (AS).
+[36] These scans should routinely be assessed for visually estimated coronary artery calcium.

 However, guidelines that address the use of CAD imaging tests may disagree.
 A study by Ferket, et al found several guidelines for risk assessment of asymptomatic CAD to have conflicting recommendations.[27]
 More research, especially randomized controlled trials, are needed in order to establish the actual impact imaging has on clinical outcomes.

-A meta-analysis by Bamberg et al concluded that coronary CT angiography is an important tool in detecting the presence and extent of coronary artery disease and independent predictors of significant coronary stenosis and other cardiovascular events.[28]
-Glineur et al found that preoperative angiography predicts graft patency in the right gastroepiploic artery and right internal thoracic artery, whereas the flow pattern in saphenous vein grafts is significantly less influenced by quantitative angiographic parameters.[29]
+A meta-analysis by Bamberg et al concluded that coronary CT angiography is an important tool in detecting the presence and extent of CAD and independent predictors of significant coronary stenosis and other cardiovascular events.
+[38] Glineur et al found that preoperative angiography predicts graft patency in the right gastroepiploic artery and right internal thoracic artery, whereas the flow pattern in saphenous vein grafts is significantly less influenced by quantitative angiographic parameters.
+[39]

-Min et al suggest patients with CAD have an increased mortality risk that was highest among those with 3 vessel disease or left main disease.
-Conversely, the lack of CAD portended a good prognosis.[31]
+Min et al suggest patients with CAD have an increased mortality risk that was highest among those with 3-vessel disease or left main disease.
+Conversely, the lack of CAD portended a good prognosis.
+[42]

-Electron Beam Computed Tomography Scanning
+Electron Beam Computed Tomography

-Electron beam CT (EBCT) scanning is a relatively new, noninvasive method of evaluating calcium content in the coronary arteries.
+Electron beam CT (EBCT) is a relatively new, noninvasive method of evaluating calcium content in the coronary arteries.
 Healthy coronary arteries lack calcium.
 As atherosclerotic plaques grow, calcium accumulates because of a perpetuating inflammatory process or the healing and scarring induced by this process.
 EBCT is currently used as a screening test in asymptomatic patients and as a diagnostic test for obstructive CAD in symptomatic patients, although experts in the field have reached no consensus regarding indications for its use.

-However, EBCT has low specificity, ie, a substantial false-positive rate, which raises the index of suspicion for CAD and leads to expensive and unwarranted additional testing to exclude CAD.
+EBCT has been demonstrated to have high sensitivity, with an overall predictive accuracy of 70%, according to the American College of Cardiology (ACC)/American Heart Association (AHA) Expert Consensus Document.
+[43] However, it has low specificity (ie, a substantial false-positive rate), which raises the index of suspicion for CAD and leads to expensive and unwarranted additional testing to exclude CAD.
 Consequently, the ACC/AHA report did not recommend EBCT scanning to help diagnose obstructive CAD.

-Whether EBCT scanning is a worthwhile tool for screening of CAD is still unclear.
+Whether EBCT is a worthwhile tool for screening of CAD is still unclear.
 Well-established clinical indicators, such as the Framingham risk score and the National Cholesterol Education Program (NCEP) risk calculator, already accurately predict the likelihood of CAD.
-Whether EBCT scanning adds to these indicators has yet to be shown.
-The Multi-Ethnic Study of Atherosclerosis (MESA), sponsored by the US National Institutes of Health, has been assessing prospective evaluation of EBCT scanning in asymptomatic subjects to answer this question.[33]
+Whether EBCT adds to these indicators has yet to be shown.
+The Multi-Ethnic Study of Atherosclerosis (MESA), sponsored by the US National Institutes of Health, has been assessing prospective evaluation of EBCT in asymptomatic subjects to answer this question.
+[44]

-EBCT scanning may have niche uses, including (1) determination of whether individuals who appear to be at intermediate risk are really at a higher risk (eg, asymptomatic elderly patients who have high calcium scores) and (2) determination of a low likelihood of significant CAD if EBCT scanning demonstrates a low or absent calcium score.
+EBCT may have niche uses, including (1) determination of whether individuals who appear to be at intermediate risk are really at a higher risk (eg, asymptomatic elderly patients who have high calcium scores) and (2) determination of a low likelihood of significant CAD if EBCT demonstrates a low or absent calcium score.

 Optical Coherence Tomography Imaging